MicrosoftEdge/WebView2Feedback/specs/TryUpdateRuntime.md

     // Listen to NewBrowserVersionAvailable to take action. webView2Environment.NewBrowserVersionAvailable += delegate (object sender, object args) {
+        // See the NewBrowserVersionAvailable documentation for more information
         // Close current WebView2 Control
         // Wait for it to completely shutdown
         // Recreate WebView2 Control to run with newer version